linuxdeepin/dde-file-manager/assets/manual/dde-file-manager/file-manager/en_US/p_file-manager.md

    - Input the server address, e.g. smb://10.0.2.15 directly in the address bar and press **Enter**.
    - Click ![icon_menu](../common/icon_menu.svg) > **Connect to Server** and input the server address, and click **Connect**.

-2. Select the shared folder you need to visit, and the "Password required for share XX on 10.0.2.15" window will pop up.
+2. Select the shared folder you need to visit, and an authentication window will pop up.

    - If the folder is set to not allow anonymous access, enter the system user name and share password of the sharer in the "Registered Users" tab.
    - If the folder is set to allow anonymous access, you can select the "Anonymous" tab and visit the shared folder without entering a username and password.